prakharmishra263139/prakharmishra263139/README.md

-<h1>Hi 👋, I'm a Tech Novice</h1>
+<h1>Hi 👋, I'm a Tech Novice & Software Engineer in Progress</h1>

 I'm a Computer Science student with a passion for software development and data analysis.
 I love solving complex problems, exploring innovative technologies, and building projects that make an impact.

 With experience in Java, Python, AI/ML, and data-driven solutions, I enjoy working on projects that blend code, logic, and creativity.
-Whether it's machine learning models, software applications, or analytical insights, I'm always eager to learn, experiment, and grow.
+Whether it's machine learning models, software applications, or analytical insights.

+I'm always eager to learn, experiment, and grow.

 <h2>🚀 Languages and Tools I Use</h2>
 <p>